twota/terms-of-service-and-privacy-policy/README.md

 9. Termination

 We reserve the right to suspend or terminate any account for violations of our policies or at our sole discretion.
 Termination will result in the loss of all access to the app and its features.

 10. Disclaimers

-▪ “twota” is provided on an “as is” basis.
+▪ “twota” is provided on an “as is” basis with no guarantees.

+▪ Matches and recommendations are not guaranteed.

+▪ Content or advice is not professional or legal advice.

+▪ No background checks are conducted on users.

 ▪ We do not guarantee uninterrupted, completely secure, or error-free service.

-▪ No background checks are conducted on users.

 ▪ “twota” may utilize automated systems and artificial intelligence (AI) to assist with moderation and matchmaking.
 These systems are continuously reviewed and improved but are not guaranteed to be flawless.